8 British English AI voices. Natural RP accent. Generate speech for free.

 Our 8 British English voices land squarely in modern Received Pronunciation — non-rhotic (the 'r' in 'car' is dropped), with the broad 'a' in words like 'bath' and 'class', the trap-bath split, and the long monophthongal vowels that distinguish RP from General American.
 Within RP, the voices vary by formality: bf_emma and bf_alice sit in a warm conversational register (think contemporary BBC presenter rather than 1950s newsreel); bm_daniel and bm_george are deeper and more measured, suited to documentary and audiobook work; bf_isabella and bm_lewis lean into a slightly crisper, more polished delivery for corporate and institutional content.
 We do not currently ship Estuary English (the modern London-influenced register), Cockney, Scouse (Liverpool), Geordie (Newcastle), Scottish English, Welsh English, or Northern Irish English voices — buyers needing regional UK accents would pair EasyVoice with a regional voice specialist.
 Indian English, while heavily British-influenced, is served by our Hindi voice catalog rather than treated as a British English variant.

-Three popular British English voices — click through for samples and details.
+Three popular British English voices — listen to samples and explore details.

 What teams typically build with British English voices on EasyVoice.